DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 4. Validate the values in the code that directly uses them.

-> Note that client validation is for optimization only.
+> Note that client validation is only server load optimization.
 To ensure safety, always use client validation in conjunction with server validation.

 ![Validation Diagram](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/validation-diagram.png)